You might think drinking coffee first thing in the morning is a good idea. You might even think it’s a great way to get yourself going.

-Longevity Coffee is a natural, low-acid type of coffee that will reduce the amount of acid your morning brew places in your stomach.
-That doesn’t mean you should drink Longevity Coffee on an empty stomach either, though.
+Fair Trade coffees grown in rich soil and on shady plantations tend to have lower acidity.
+This will reduce the amount of acid your morning brew places in your stomach.
+That still doesn’t mean you should drink it on an empty stomach, though!
 There are plenty of non-acid-related health effects coffee has on your body.

 When you go through your morning on an empty stomach, you decrease your brain’s ability to properly process serotonin.
 Serotonin is the “happy, calm hormone.”

 When your brain is unable to process this hormone properly, it causes anxiety and depression.

 Throwing a cup of coffee on top of that empty stomach causes even more anxiety by boosting your body’s cortisol and adrenaline levels.

 That will leave you feeling jittery, nervous and weak.

 According to Dr. Adam Simon of PushDoctor.co.uk, drinking coffee on an empty stomach increases the amount of fluid your body passes and can result in dehydration.